-Code Command Default Keystrokes Description но Home Cursor Linux: Ctrl + Home Mac: Session: Move cursor to top left corner of Session log Edit: Move cursor to top left corner of content JBK Jump back Ctrl + Shift + J Edit (a class or namespace): move the cursor back to where the last double-click or Edit command (<ed>) was issued in the current Edit window.
-Repeatable.</ed> JSC Show JavaScript Console F12 Display the JavaScript console.
+Code Command Default Keystrokes Description JSC Show JavaScript Console F12 Display the JavaScript console.
 Only necessary if requested by Dyalog Ltd. when reporting an issue.
-LBR Toggle Language bar Toggle display of the Language bar (see section 5.1.3) at the top of the Session window LC Left cursor Left Arrow Move cursor left one character LL Left limit Linux: Home Mac: Fn + Left Arrow Win: Home Move cursor to the first non-blank character on the current line.
+LBR Toggle Language bar Toggle display of the Language bar (see Section 5.1.3) at the top of the Session window LC Left cursor Left Arrow Move cursor left one character ш Left limit Linux: Home macOS: Fn + Left Arrow Windows: Home Move cursor to the first non-blank character on the current line.
 If already there, move cursor to start of line.
-LN Toggle line numbers Turn line numbers on/off in all windows of the same type as the active window.
-LOG Show RIDE protocol log Ctrl + F12 Display the RIDE protocol log.
+LN Toggle line numbers Turn line numbers on/off in all windows of the same type as the active window LOG Show RIDE protocol log Ctrl + F12 Display the RIDE protocol log.
 Only necessary if requested by Dyalog Ltd when reporting an issue.
 MA Continue execution of all threads Restart execution of any paused or suspended threads.
 For information on threads, see the Dyalog Programming Reference Guide.
-NEW New Session Ctrl + N Starts a new Dyalog Session (a new instance of the interpreter) NX Next match Edit/Trace: When performing a Search/Replace, locate first match after current one PF1 Function Key 1 <user defined="" functionality=""></user> PF2 - PF10 Function Keys 2- 10 F2 - F10 <user defined="" functionality=""></user> PF11 - PF 48 Function Keys 11-48 <user defined="" functionality=""></user>
+NEW New Session Ctrl + N Starts a new Dyalog Session (a new instance of the interpreter) NX Next match Edit/Trace: When performing a Search/Replace, locate first match after current one PF1 Function Key 1 <user-defined functionality=""></user-defined>